Las Vegas Festival Grounds: Events

 The Rock in Rio USA music festival was held at the venue in May 2015, headlined by No Doubt, Metallica, Taylor Swift, and Bruno Mars.
 The festival was intended to be held biennially, but after disappointing ticket sales, plans for future editions of the event were quietly shelved.

 In April 2016, the Las Vegas Festival Grounds hosted the ACM Party For a Cause Festival on the weekend preceding the Academy of Country Music Awards.

 In 2018, the iHeartRadio Music Festival relocated its Daytime Village stage to the Las Vegas Festival Grounds, moving from the Las Vegas Village.

 On November 1–3, 2019, the Festival Grounds held a music festival called Day N Vegas, which featured performances from rap and hip-hop artists.
 Major headliners included J. Cole, Migos, Tyler, The Creator and Kendrick Lamar.
 The festival was organized by Goldenvoice, known for organizing the Coachella Festival.
 The following month, it hosted the inaugural Intersect Music Festival, organized and sponsored by Amazon Web Services.

 The Festival Grounds hosted the heavy equipment exhibition of the 2020 Conexpo-Con/Agg held at the Las Vegas Convention Center, due to the construction of expansions to the facility.

-On May 14 and 15, 2022 the Festival Grounds held a music festival called Lovers & Friends headlined by Usher, Ludacris, and Lauryn Hill.

-Day N Vegas 2022 was announced for September 2 through 4 but was canceled.
-The festival was going to be Travis Scott's first festival performance since the Astroworld Festival crowd crush.

 On October 22–23 and 29, 2022, the When We Were Young festival was scheduled.
 The opening day was cancelled the day of the event due to high winds.
+The When We Were Young festival has continued annually in 2023, 2024, and 2025.

+The Sick New World Festival featuring rock and metal bands visited the Festival Grounds in 2023 and 2024.
+The 2025 edition was cancelled due to "unforeseen circumstances."